 iii) Invasive species seed can have many different ways to “hitch a ride” from one’s home property to establish itself in a green space.

 Before you leave to enjoy your selected green space, please complete the following “Plan-Do-Check”: Periodically inspect and clean your motorized and non-motorized recreation vehicles (including bikes), footwear, clothing, and pets for plant seed.
 Dispose of seed in your black/grey garbage cart and at city’s land fill site via your black garbage cart.

 3. Dispose of Personal Garbage and Waste into Provided Containers

 Unfortunately, an increasing number of citizens and tourists continue to leave their garbage and waste behind in our Scenic Views of Medicine Hat, and other green spaces.
 It takes very little effort to place our garbage and waste in the nearest container.
-We want our children to know that this behaviour is unacceptable.
 Children will learn by examples we set for them.

 Leaving our garbage and waste is irresponsible and risks an unhealthy environment including: soil and water pollution, spread of diseases, and potential injury or death to wildlife species.

 Additionally, we all know that we aesthetically enjoy a green space where we don’t have unsightly paper, plastics, food, masks, and other wastes such as dog waste or their pooper scooper bags left lying around the ground or tied to posts and trees.
 Or in some cases garbage and waste ends up trapped in bushes and trees, and gets into our precious river, creeks, and ponds.
 Leaving our garbage and waste behind increases our city’s maintenance costs and tax payers’ dollars.